How to Completely Change Your Daughter’s Body Image (and Yours)!

 It’s a new year and a time when many of us vow to make changes in our lives.
 It’s understandable, new year…new beginning.
 Seems like the perfect time to make changes to improve your life.
 I am all for bettering yourself but Mamas…please for all that is good and right in the world, PLEASE stop talking about your weight loss goals in front of your girls.
-In fact, stop talking about the way they look in front of them altogether.
+The way we speak about ourselves has a direct impact on our daughter’s body image.

 According to Dr. Leslie Sim, child psychologist, “Moms are probably the most important influence on a daughter’s body image.
 Even if a mom says to the daughter, ‘You look so beautiful, but I’m so fat,’ it can be detrimental.”
 And with 40% of elementary school girls wanting to be thinner (what the what??!!!!?) we have to do better for our girls.

 When my daughter started eating solids, I wanted her to begin with healthy vegetables.
 I won’t touch broccoli with a 10-foot pole, but I have never told her that.
 There have even been a few times that I have wrestled down one or two for her benefit.
 It was brutal, but I knew she had to see me eat it if she was going to eat it.